LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

        def get_cmd(self, data):
            ...

-As you can see, there are only two methods to define !
-Just like for the other custom objects, :meth:`~crappy.blocks.generator_path.meta_path.Path.__init__` should initialize the parent class.
+The template defines two methods.
+As with the other custom objects, :meth:`~crappy.blocks.generator_path.meta_path.Path.__init__` should initialize the parent class.
 It can also accept arguments, that will correspond to the keys and values given in the :obj:`dict` passed to the